JozoSlejko/ghost-azure/README.md

 Bicep template deploys and configures the following Azure resources to a single region:

-* Azure App Hosting plan with Azure Web app for running the Ghost image
+* Azure App Hosting plan with Azure Web app for running the Ghost docker image
-* Azure App Service deployment slot if required
+  * Additional deployment slot if required
+  * IP restriction - from Azure Front Door allowed only
-* Azure Key Vault for storing secrets such as database passwords
+* Azure Key Vault
+  * Storing secrets such as database passwords and Azure AD principal secrets
 * Log Analytics workspace and Application Insights for monitoring
-* Azure Database for MySQL server
+* Azure Database for MySQL servers for each Web App slot
 * Azure Storage Account and File Share for persisting Ghost content
+* Azure Front Door Standard
+  * Endpoints for each slot with caching enabled
-* Azure Front Door endpoint with a WAF policy for securing the traffic to the Web app
+  * WAF policy for securing the traffic to the Web app
 * Azure Function App hosting the serverless function for Ghost posts deletion
-* Azure AD Application for Function App authentication
+  * Azure AD authentication enabled

 ## Solution Requirements